MicJagger/bingo-simulator/README.md

 It is able to run on a variable number of threads and is not based on OS-dependent time for random number generation.

 ## Running the project:
-Included is a makefile, readme (obviously), and src folder with source code
+Included is a makefile, readme (obviously), and src folder with source code \
+There is nothing unusual, here it is anyway:
 1. Ensure you have GCC (g++) / MingW32 (Windows) installed
 2. Navigate to the folder in your terminal of choice
 3. Run ```make br(number)``` on Unix systems, or ```MinGW32-make br(number)w``` if on Windows